dainst/chronontology-backend/README.md

 Get json stored for period with id. the json is retrieved from the main storage this time, not from the connected storage.

+### GET /period/_search?q=search

+Gets a json object with a top level array field named results which contains the json for the search hits.

 ## Testing

 For the Component Tests to run, you need an elastic search